The new sports streaming app from the people behind Foxtel wants to be the Netflix of sports, but does its content match what it's selling on the tin?

 What is Kayo Sports?

-Live sports is just the hook; Kayo will also house on-demand content like replays, interviews, documentaries and more.
+Live sports is just the hook; Kayo is also home to high-definition on-demand content like replays, interviews, documentaries, bespoke highlights packages and more.

 Watch us go hands on with the Kayo beta

 Kayo Sports firs launched on smartphones (iOS and Android), Mac, PC, Apple TV and ChromeCast compatibility.
 However, it soon expanded by adding Telstra TV, then Android TV.
 While no dates have been confirmed as yet, we've been told to expect a native Kayo Sports app on key smart TVs (likely Samsung, Sony and LG) and video game consoles such as the Xbox One and PlayStation 4.

 In the interim, we have a step-by-step guide to watching Kayo on your TV using ChromeCast so you can get watching on the big screen now.

 While we have seen other sports streaming apps in the past - such as Optus Sport, NRL Live and AFL Live - the Kayo Sports app offers an experience vastly different from anything else out there.
 The user-interface has a very Netflix feel, not displaying a classic channel-by-channel listing, but a mix of all the available sports live and on replay at any given time as best fits your viewing history.

 There are also some incredible viewing features, such as SplitView (allowing you to watch four channels at once), a picture-in-picture mode, game-day hubs, hide scores option, a Key Moments timeline for easy navigation of live sport and more.

 Yes.
 You can test drive Kayo's sports streaming app for 14 days before committing to a month-to-month subscription.
 The free trial gives you unbridled access to the app's full suite of sports and services.